dgpinheiro/fvaria/README.md

 	The number of unique counted k-mers was divided by 1,000,000 to obtain the estimated genome size in Mbp.

 <pre>
-Estimated Genome size: 381.41 Mbp
+Estimated Genome size (kmc): 381.41 Mbp
 </pre>

 ## Pre-processing steps